jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 18, 2024**_
+According to interviews, NVDA says that its new Blackwell chip is selling well.

 _**November 17, 2024**_
 Some analysts have expressed concerns that the stock market is over-valued as of now, so there might be a crash at some point.